casillajec/pygame-ai/docs/guide.rst

                 max_angular_accel = 30
             )

-Note that the first thing I do is create a :pgsurf:`Surface`, this is the image that will be displayed in the game, in this case it is a blue rectangle.
+Note that the first thing I do is create a :pgsurf:`Surface`; this is the image that will be displayed in the game, in this case it is a blue rectangle.
-Also note that we hand picked most of the parameters for the :py:class:`~.GameObject`, this is unfortunately still done trough trial and error, the values that I used work sort of smoothly but they can be improved.
+Also note that we hand picked most of the parameters for the :py:class:`~.GameObject`;
+this is unfortunately still done through trial and error, the values that I used work sort of smoothly but they can be improved.

-Now, that is not enough to call it done, we still need to implement a way for this entity to move, this is usually done trough an **update** function, in fact, every :py:class:`~.GameObject` has one, but it doesn't do anything.
+Now, that is not enough to call it done; we still need to implement a way for this entity to move, this is usually done through an **update** function, in fact, every :py:class:`~.GameObject` has one, but it doesn't do anything.

 This is an example Player with its update function: